China Odyssey Tours Frequently Asked Questions

-In case you lose passport in China, please do report to the local public security office as soon as possible, it will provide you with a certificate necessary for you to get an exit document at the embassy or consulate of your own country.
+In case you lose your passport in China, please report to the local public security office as soon as possible, it will provide you with a certificate necessary for you to get an exit document at the embassy or consulate of your own country.

 If your credit card gets lost, please immediately call the issuing bank to report the loss of your card.

 Most Frequently Asked Questions: